pwilmart/Metaplastic-BC_PXD014414/README.md

 ![deltamass 3+](images/mass_3.png)

-These are the deltamass histograms for the 3+ peptide top hits.
+These are the delta-mass histograms for the 3+ peptide top hits.
 The 0-Da peak is slightly wider and about half as tall as the 2+ peptides.
 The peaks in the 1-Da region are relatively larger.
 3+ peptide tend to be longer so they are more likely to contain an asparagine residue (the source of the deamidations).
 3+ peptide will also tend to be heavier with a less prominent monoisotopic peak, so mis-triggering on the first isotopic peak is more likely.

 ---

 ![deltamass 4+](images/mass_4.png)

-These are the deltamass histograms for the 4+ peptide top hits.
+These are the delta-mass histograms for the 4+ peptide top hits.
 We have far fewer 4+ peptides with trypsin compared to 2+ and 3+ peptides.
 The 0-Da peak gets wider with increasing charge state, and the relative chance of mis-triggers gets greater.

 ---

 ### Conditional score histograms are checked next:

 The PAW pipeline takes a divide and conquer approach to controlling PSM FDR.
 We have three charge states (2+, 3+, and 4+) in three delta-mass regions (0-Da, 1-Da, and outside windows) for 9 sets of conditional score histograms.
 Matches are further divided into unmodified peptides and each modification grouped by mass shift.
 We only specified oxidized methionine in the Comet searches, so we have one +16 mass shift.
-There are some samples where semi-trpytic peptides are common.
+There are some samples (serum, saliva, etc.) where semi-trpytic peptides are common.
 Semi-trpytic searches are supported by separating matches by number of tryptic termini (NTT).
 We required fully-tryptic specificity, so all of the NTT=1 histograms will be empty.

 ![scores 0-Da 2+ nomods](images/score_0_2_nomod.png)
 ![scores 0-Da 2+ oxidation](images/score_0_2_ox.png)